-- Bursitis, or inflammation of a bursa, can be caused by acute or chronic trauma. - An inflamed bursa becomes distended with excessive amounts of fluid and can be extremely painful and limitation in movement. - The bursae associated with the gluteus maximus are prone to inflammation.
+- Bursitis, or inflammation of a bursa, can be caused by acute or chronic trauma. - An inflamed bursa becomes distended with excessive amounts of fluid and can be extremely painful. - The bursae associated with the gluteus maximus are prone to inflammation.